 Building on ongoing municipal sustainable development planning efforts, the USA Sustainable Cities Initiative (USA-SCI) is supporting SDG achievement strategies in three pilot US cities: New York (New York), Baltimore (Maryland), and San Jose (California).
 These cities will be global pioneers – the first to develop SDG-based city-level development strategies that will serve as a model for cities worldwide.Learn more about SCI Baltimore Learn more about SCI San Jose

 City-university collaboration will be an integral part of achieving SDGs in American cities in the long term.
-SDSN and Climate Nexus are working in partnership with leading academic institutions including Columbia University, University of Baltimore, University of Maryland and San Jose State University, to support the technical process of developing long-term SDG-based strategies in the pilot cities.
+SDSN is working in partnership with leading academic institutions including Columbia University, University of Baltimore, University of Maryland, San Jose State University and Stanford University, to support the technical process of developing long-term SDG-based strategies in the pilot cities.